The Steamery in Beaconsfield. Before and after the product display ban

 Below pics illustrate how the tasting bar was set up prior to the ban, and how a tablet styled app can now be used to select various flavours for testing.

 The reasoning behind these regulations, is that e-cigarettes and vaping supplies are classified as tobacco products, therefore, they share the same restrictions as cigarettes.
-Ironically though, no vaping product sold in Australia contains tobacco, nor nicotine.
+Ironically though, vaping hardware products sold in Australia contain no tobacco, nor nicotine.

 I’ll speak more on vaping regulations in an upcoming post later this month.

-On a positive note, these regulatory measures have done little to stop the growing flow of traffic at The Steamery.
+On a positive note, these regulatory measures have done little to stop the growing flow of traffic at vape shops like The Steamery.
 There are still a lot of current smokers wishing to take advantage of a proven healthier alternative.

 From The Table,